Oculus Santa Cruz is Quest, will offer standalone VR in spring for $399

 Leveraging more powerful hardware than the Go, Quest is a standalone device capable of running downgraded ports of Rift-caliber apps and games.
 Display resolution will be 1600 by 1440 per eye, with a lens spacing adjustment and the same lenses as Go, which it claims are the best it’s ever made.
 While it can’t hope to mimic the power of a PC containing even a last-generation AMD or Nvidia graphics card, mobile device processors have come a long way in the past couple of years, enabling popular 3D console and PC games such as Fortnite and PlayerUnknown’s Battlegrounds to run on smartphones.

 On the control side, it notably promises to step beyond Go’s three degree of freedom (DoF) tracking to six degrees of freedom, using four integrated cameras to sense a user’s walking, crouching, and leaning actions.
-Previously-released Rift games such as Superhot VR will come to Quest, and support the new tracking system, as will a new Star Wars game series focused on Darth Vader, starting with Vader Immortal: Episode I.
+Previously-released Rift games such as Superhot VR will come to Quest, and support the new tracking system, as will a new Star Wars story series focused on Darth Vader, starting with Vader Immortal: Episode I.

 Oculus is calling the new camera and tracking system Oculus Insight, saying that it goes beyond roomscale to work at “arena-scale” — 4,000 square feet — without any external sensors.
 It can store room data for multiple rooms, and conceivably, the cameras might also be used to show the wearer a live view of the outside world.